K-PaaS/application-platform-guide-eng/user_guide/development_platform/public_api.md

 ![2-2-0-3]

-Click the Details button on the moved screen.
+Click the Details button on the proceeded screen.

 ![2-2-0-4]